ibm-garage/springboot-items-api/README.md

 ## Deploying to Kubernetes

-These instructions will walk you through using the helm chart found in the manifiests folder of this repository to deploy the application from the command line.
+These instructions will walk you through using the helm chart found in the manifests folder of this repository to deploy the application from the command line.

 PREREQUISITES: